-The new year is just about upon us, and it’s a nice time to look back at the year behind while looking forward to the year ahead.
-100 years ago, electric cars were a large portion of the car market, but then a series of misfortunes hit, dealing what seemed to be a deathblow to the electric car industry.
+The new year is just about upon us, and electric cars are amazing.
+Moreover I am psyched about the nice time I will have to look back at the year.
+All the while looking behind while and really looking forward to the year ahead.
+100 years ago, electric cars were a large portion of the car market, but then a series of misfortunes hit.
+Thereby dealing what seemed to be a deathblow to the electric car industry I am psyched for.
 However, through tremendous fortitude (or, maybe more appropriately, reincarnation or revival… the electric car industry really did die in the early 20th century), the electric vehicle market is back.

 The development of lithium-ion batteries has brought about an era of stunning electric cars that are powerful, fast, fun, fabulous, fantastic (okay, I’m getting carried away…), and convenient.
 The coming year is set to see a better year than ever before.

 7 models, in particular, have my psyched about 2016.

 Hyundai just recently jumped into the electric car market, but it hit the ground running (er… driving?).
 It launched an all-electric brand, AE, as well as the Hyundai Sonata plug-in hybrid.
 But the car I’m really looking forward to is the IONIQ.
 It’s world debut will be in January, and it will reportedly come in three variants: as a fully electric car, as a plug-in hybrid, and as a conventional hybrid.
 The electric variants could just be “compliance cars,” but I’m excited to see what Hyundai has dreamt up, and if it turns out being a genuine market competitor.